bjornwallner/TFTB46/lab1.md

 ​The Python module `random` is suitable to use in this assignment.
 Take a look at the [online documentation the random module](https://docs.python.org/3/library/random.html).
 Which function do you find most useful for this assignment?​

 ## 4. Real DNA sequences​
 Add the functionality your software (`lab1.py`) to generate dna sequences with a nucleotide frequency similar to the one for the first exon in the figure below.
-Add your code in the function `real_DNA(N)`, and reuse some of the functionality you added in the previous lab.​​
+You are only allowed to use the `random.random()` function that generates a random real number in the [0,1] interval.
+Add your code in the function `real_DNA(N)`.

 ![Nucleotide composition](nucleotide_composition.png)